okfde/okfn.de/content/blog/2015/2015-07-20-Stellenausschreibung-Open-Budgets.markdown

 OpenBudgets.eu is a platform for fiscal transparency in the EU and its member states.
 Open Budgets develops a Software as a Service platform for budget and spending data.
 The project focuses on the development easy-to-use, flexible and attractive tools for comparative analysis and visualisation.

 Open Knowledge Foundation Deutschland is responsible for ‘Communication and Dissemination’ of Open Budgets.
-We mainly focus on three stakeholder groups: journalists, policy makers (MEPs), and participatory budgeting organizations.
+We mainly focus on three stakeholder groups: journalists, policy makers (MEPs), and participatory budgeting organisations.
 For specific tools that cater to Journalists, we are looking for a junior product owner with an interest in journalism, or a researcher/journalist with a technical background.

 <strong>Tasks</strong>